-P. Kay Lund PhD, Director of Division of Biomedical Research Workforce
+P. Kay Lund, PhD, Director of Division of Biomedical Research Workforce

-Lisa Evans JD, Scientific Workforce Diversity Officer
+Lisa Evans, JD, Scientific Workforce Diversity Officer

 Prior to coming to the NIH, Ms. Evans served as the External Compliance Manager for the Office of Diversity and Equal Opportunity at the National Aeronautics and Space Administration (NASA), and as the lead Civil Rights Analyst on Title VI of the Civil Rights Act of 1964, in the Office of the Secretary of the Department of Health and Human Services.
-Ms. Evans received her B.A. in Political Science and Black Studies from Amherst College, and her J.D. from Columbia University School of Law, where she was a Charles Evans Hughes Fellow and an Earl Warren Legal Scholar.
+Ms. Evans received her BA in Political Science and Black Studies from Amherst College, and her JD from Columbia University School of Law, where she was a Charles Evans Hughes Fellow and an Earl Warren Legal Scholar.
 Ms. Evans entered the Civil Rights Division of the Department of Justice (DOJ), through the highly competitive Attorney General's Honors Program in 1994.
 She was a litigator in the Educational Opportunities Litigation Section for six years, brought the first linguistic access case in the Civil Rights Division, and worked on the trial team that integrated The Citadel, the formerly all-male military academy in South Carolina.
 Ms. Evans also represented DOJ on an Executive Branch task force on affirmative action in education and provided advice to sister agencies.

-Kristen Kirkham, Program Specialist, Office of Extramural Programs
+Kristen Kirkham, Program Specialist

-Mrs. Kirkham is a Program Specialist in the Office of Extramural Research (OER).
-She has been at the NIH since Oct 2003 getting her start with the National Heart Lung and Blood Institute’s Animal Program Division.
-While at the NHLBI she provided office management and program support to the Animal Program Director, the NHLBI Murine Phenotyping Core, and Large & Small animal Surgery Cores, supporting a staff of 20+ until February 2016.
-She started a detail within OEP in October 2016 and came aboard as a full time employee in February 2016.
-Her position with OEP is to provide program support to the Division of Biomedical Research Workforce, the Division of Special Programs.
+Ms. Kirkham is a Program Specialist in the Office of Extramural Research (OER).
+She has been at the NIH since October 2003 getting her start with the National Heart, Lung, and Blood Institute’s (NHLBI) Animal Program Division.
+While at the NHLBI, she provided office management and program support to the Animal Program Director, the NHLBI Murine Phenotyping Core, and Large & Small Animal Surgery Cores, supporting a staff of 20+ until February 2016.
+She started a detail within OER in October 2016 and came aboard as a full-time employee in February 2016.
+Her position with OER is to provide program support to the Division of Biomedical Research Workforce and the Division of Special Programs.

 Jennifer Sutton, MS, Extramural Program Policy and Evaluation Officer